OfficeDev/Microsoft-Teams-Samples/samples/meetings-quickstart/js/README.md

-# Tabs
+# Meeting Apps

-Tabs are Teams-aware webpages embedded in Microsoft Teams.
-Personal tabs are scoped to a single user.
-They can be pinned to the left navigation bar for easy access.
+Meeting apps are Teams-aware webpages embedded in Microsoft Teams.
+They are scoped to group and teams.
+Add a meeting to an app from its installation page.

 ## Prerequisites
 -  [NodeJS](https://nodejs.org/en/)